Moomins07/100-days-of-code/log-2.md

 I'm yet to work out how to resolve the issue of the privacy policy text changing depending on the current active page.
 I may just have to leave it as it is and hope that the company logo will suffice as an 'obvious' way to go back to the main page.
 Quite happy with what I have so far, hoping to have everything fixed and deployed soon.

+---
+### Day 82: June 10, 2023

+**Today's Progress**: Made a start on the OOP section of Brad Traversy's JavaScript course.
+I completed 6 lectures:
+'What Is OOP?',
+'4 Basic Principles of OOP',
+'More on Object Literals & this Keyword',
+'Constructor Functions',
+'Literals vs Built-in Constructors',
+'Working With Object Properties',

+**Thoughts:** Returning to the Odin Project course once again, I've decided to use Brad Traversy's course as a supplement to my learning via the Odin project.
+Unsurprisingly, I've found that I'm not retaining as much as I thought I would when completing some of the projects in the course.
+The Odin Project requires you to complete projects through your own means of knowledge and research.
+Originally I had planned to complete Traversy's course to re-continue with The Odin Project, but this doesn't make sense, as I should be applying what I've learned almost immediately.
+As I haven't been doing this, I'm not retaining as much as I would like.

+I briefly learned about OOP around 5-6 months ago as part of a project in The Odin Project course.
+The project was to create an interactive library, similar to a to-do app, which allows the user to add, remove and update their progress on a book.

+Once I have finished all lectures on OOP in Brad's course, I will return to the Library Project.